WALDVOGEL LAB

 Tobias Nickel

-Tobias is a Master student in the track Ecology, Evolution and Environment and supports the LTER-REES project as scientific assistant in sampling and coordination.
+I am a Master student in the track Ecology, Evolution and Environment and support the LTER-REES project as scientific assistant in sampling and coordination.

 Scientific assistants - BioC²